briandowns/daily_tracker/README.md

 Daily Tracker is a simple utility that will output the Daily Tracker template for completion by the user.
 Output contains all necessary sections with today's and tomorrow's dates populated.

-Supported Compilers        : gcc
+Supported Compilers        : gcc, clang
-Supported Operating Systems: Linux
+Supported Operating Systems: Linux, MacOS, FreeBSD

 ## Build and Install